cuthbertLab/music21/music21/doc/html/_sources/moduleBase.txt

     .. method:: searchParentByAttr(attrName)

     If this element is contained within a Stream or other Music21 element, searchParentByAttr() permits searching attributes of higher-level objects.
 The first encountered match is returned, or None if no match.
+All parents are recursively searched upward.

     .. method:: getContextAttr(attr)